 3. If you find that the network interface is not available, perform a visual inspection of the cabling to ensure that it is plugged in.
 For instance, if you have no machine connectivity between nodes and switches, check the external Ethernet cabling.
 If the cabling is all good, you then need to work upstream, checking Intranet availability, for example, or external Internet availability.
 If none of these checks leads to a resolution of the problem, contact your next level of support.

 Recovering a GPFS file system

 Use this procedure to recover a GPFS file system after a storage system failure has been fully addressed.
+You should only use this procedure under the supervision of IBM support.

 Prerequisites: